aarjosh/mathWork/README.md

 # Square.py
 The eighth code that I have written is square.py.
 This code can find the square of any number that you give.
 All you have to do is enter the number that you want a square of.

+# Calculator.py
+The ninth code that I have written is calculator.py.
+This code can add and subract as many numbers as you want.
+All you have to do is enter the number that you want to add or subtract.